nex7-7/E-Voting/README.md

    This script will:
    - List available IP addresses on your machine
    - Let you select which IP to use (choose the one on your local network)
-   - Start a Hardhat node with CORS enabled to allow cross-origin requests
+   - Start a Hardhat node with CORS enabled through the Hardhat configuration

+   Note: CORS is configured in the hardhat.config.js file and doesn't require additional parameters.

 4. Deploy the voting contract:
    ```